SYNCRETIC BEGINNINGS

 Titles & Descriptions

-Sometime during the twentieth century a group of artists and writers codified a set of symbols and appearances which (more or less) became synonymous with the ideals of the American right, and subsequently the very same thing took place for the left.
-I enjoy aesthetics from both these camps.
-But, what I don’t enjoy is all the shallow bickering from people who weaponize and claim ownership over them.
-So, like someone in a toxic relationship who woke up one morning and realized they’d probably be happier passing the time with their favorite color then some bitter spouse, I decided to backburner their caretakers and simply start having conversations with the aesthetics themselves… and I’ve long been better off for it.
+Sometime during the twentieth century, a group of artists and writers codified a set of symbols and appearances which essentially became synonymous with the ideals of the American right, and subsequently, the very same thing took place for the left.
+I enjoy aesthetics from both of these camps.
+What I don’t enjoy is all the shallow bickering from people who weaponize and claim ownership over them.
+Like someone in a toxic relationship who woke up one morning and realized they’d probably be happier passing the time with their favorite color than some bitter spouse, I decided to backburner their caretakers and simply start having conversations with the aesthetics themselves – I’ve long been better off for it.

-Obviously America is a place of extreme ideological tension and diversity and so the same naturally follows when it comes to our aesthetic tastes.
+Obviously, America is a place of extreme ideological tension and diversity, so the same naturally follows when it comes to our aesthetic tastes.
 Still, how many of us have truly explored the total worth of the appearances we claim as our own?
-Especially when we allow the static of fanaticism to get in the way -- as soon as we decide to hold one set of aesthetics hostage to our own clannish limitations, any inherent notions of ideoaesthetic value we possess surely begin to wane.
-As humans, we always have way more in common with one another than otherwise.
-And it’s funny though how the things we use to accentuate our differences often know more about these commonalities than we do.
+Especially when we allow the static of fanaticism to get in the way – as soon as we decide to hold one set of aesthetics hostage to our own clannish limitations, any inherent notions of ideoaesthetic value we possess, surely begin to wane.
+As humans, we always have more in common with one another than otherwise.
+It’s funny how the things we use to accentuate our differences often know more about these commonalities than we do.

 This gallery contains some of my first attempts at working alongside the aesthetically congruous Indo-American vehicle I set up for myself.
-Challenges would be there for sure: working within and around conventions, fashioning paintings that would stand free from the assistance of a rhetorical crutch/pedestal, and respectfully translating culture from another time and place were the standouts.
-I like to think that some of these pieces rise to the occasion, while I'm sure others certainly fall short.
-Still, everything here represents a rewarding time for me as a painter, and I’m always grateful for that.
-So, regardless of whatever future directions I may find myself gravitating towards, I think it’s fairly safe to assume that I will always look back on most of this initial work as a worthwhile start.
+Challenges would be there for sure: working within and around conventions, fashioning paintings that would stand free from the assistance of a rhetorical crutch or pedestal, and respectfully translating culture from another time and place.
+Some of these pieces rise to the occasion, while, I'm sure, others certainly fall short.
+Nevertheless, everything here represents a rewarding time for me as a painter, and I’m always grateful for that.
+Regardless of the future directions I may take, I believe I will always view this initial work as a valuable starting point.

 * * *